IAB Programmatic Symposium

 SpotX is a video ad serving platform providing media owners with monetization tools for desktop, mobile and connected devices.
 The platform features modern ad serving and programmatic infrastructure, and other monetization tools, like solutions for OTT and outstream video ad units.
 SpotX gives publishers the control, transparency and actionable insights needed to understand buyer behavior, manage access and pricing, and maximize revenue.
-The company is headquartered in Denver, Colorado, and has offices in New York, San Francisco, London, Sydney, Amsterdam, Stockholm, Hamburg, Belfast, and Singapore.
-In July 2014, RTL Group, a leader across broadcast, content and digital, acquired a 65% stake in SpotX.
-For updates, follow SpotX on Twitter and LinkedIn.
+The company is headquartered in Denver, Colorado, and has offices in Amsterdam, Belfast, Hamburg, London, Los Angeles, New York, Paris, San Francisco, Stockholm, Singapore and Sydney.
+In October 2017, RTL Group, a leader across broadcast, content and digital, will complete its 100% acquisition of SpotX.

 BrightRoll is Yahoo’s brand for programmatic advertising technology.
 The BrightRoll DSP is media-agnostic and provides exclusive access to Yahoo’s wealth of data and insights from one billion users and 165 billion daily data events.
 BrightRoll’s advanced programmatic technology, coupled with flexible client-service options, empowers advertisers to deliver against complex branding and performance goals.

 With over a quarter of a billion monthly listeners in the U.S. and over 85 million social followers, iHeartMedia has the largest reach of any radio or television outlet in America.
-It serves over 150 markets through 858 owned radio stations, which can be heard on AM/FM, HD digital radio, satellite radio, on the Internet at iHeartRadio.com and on the company’s radio station websites, on the iHeartRadio mobile app, in enhanced auto dashes, on tablets and smartphones, and on gaming consoles.
-The company’s operations include radio broadcasting, online, mobile, digital and social media, live concerts and events, and more.
+It serves over 150 markets through 858 owned radio stations, which can be heard on AM/FM, HD digital radio, satellite radio, on the internet at iHeartRadio.com, on the company’s radio station websites, on the iHeartRadio mobile app, in enhanced auto dashes, on tablets and smartphones, and on gaming consoles.
+The company’s operations include radio broadcasting, online, mobile, digital and social media, live concerts, and events.

 Since their inception in 2010 JUICE Mobile’s philosophy is focused on solving the needs of their clients, through the lens of their customers.
 JUICE is an advertising technology firm with relationships spanning Fortune 500 advertisers, premium publishers, leading exchanges and premier data companies.
 JUICE is constantly pushing the limits.
 They leverage the most sophisticated targeting capabilities, work with strategic partners in measurement to provide confidence that mobile investment drives the desired results and are continuously defining the new benchmarks.